Factory Method Design Pattern

 Note

 • The creator class is not solely responsible for creating products; it also has operations to perform on the created product.
-The factory method decouples these operations from the concrete products i.e. the operations don't need to know the specific type of Mario they are working on.
+So the factory method decouples these operations from the concrete products i.e. the operations don't need to know the specific type of Mario they are working on.

-• Although the concrete creators instantiate concrete products, the return type of the factory method is set as the Product type.
+• Although the concrete creators instantiate concrete products, we can set the return type of the factory method as the Product type.

 Now let's understand the implementation of the above idea using the factory method.